 - Q Can nose disorders be prevented?

-- Q What increases my risk for nose disorders?
+- Q Are there ever complications to surgery for nose disorders?